Ultralente insulin: Hypoglycemia

 The primary adverse effect of any insulin product is hypoglycemia, or low blood sugar.
 Hypoglycemia can manifest as dizziness, disorientation, trouble speaking, and changes in mental status.
 In severe cases, hypoglycemia can lead to loss of consciousness if not treated.
 As lente insulin continues to be absorbed in the body for hours after use, these signs and symptoms may be delayed from the time of administration and begin with little or no warning.

 Hypersensitivity

-Lente insulin is a combination of porcine and bovine insulin products which are filtered and combined with zinc to form the suspension.
-Even product that is filtered very well is still of animal origin, and there is a chance the body may recognize the foreign protein as such and form antibodies against it.
-These reactions are slightly more likely with lente insulin than with insulin derived from a single source as lente insulin contains bovine insulin which is more immunogenic than porcine insulin.
+Prior to the advent of the "human" lente insulins, the lente insulins (semi-lente, lente, and ultra-lente) were a combination of porcine and bovine insulin products that were filtered and combined with zinc to form the suspension.
+Even with product filtering, due to the animal origin, the human body might recognize the foreign protein as such and form antibodies against it.
+These reactions were slightly more likely with lente insulins than insulins derived from a solely porcine source, as bovine insulin was more immunogenic than porcine insulin.